 - 1 Use SYS\$MANAGER:NETCONFIG.COM to set up a specific account for the MAIL object.
 To do this answer YES to the question "Do you want a default account for the MAIL object?".
-This will cause an account named MAIL\$SERVER to be created. - 2 Modify MAIL\$SERVER to give it DOWNGRADE privilege as both an authorized and a default privilege. - 3 Change MAIL\$SERVER's classification to a full range. - 4 Set MAIL\$SERVER's default directory to an unclassified directory on a disk with a minimum classification of "(LEVEL:0, CATEGORY:NONE)".
+This will cause an account named MAIL\$SERVER to be created. - 2 Modify MAIL\$SERVER to give it DOWNGRADE privilege as an authorized privilege. - 3 Change MAIL\$SERVER's classification to a full range. - 4 Set MAIL\$SERVER's default directory to an unclassified directory on a disk with a minimum classification of "(LEVEL:0, CATEGORY:NONE)".